-(1) Grossman, Grace Cohen.
+- (7) Grossman, Grace Cohen.
 "The Skirball Museum JCR Research Project: Records and Recollections.
 Neglected Witnesses.
 The Fate of Ceremonial Objects During the Second World War and After.
 Heimann-Jelinek, Felicitas.
 Cohen, Julie-Marthe. (ed.).
-Builth Wells: Institute of Art And Law, 2011.
+Builth Wells: Institute of Art And Law, 2011. - (8) Research conducted by the Claims Conference in spring 2015 for a planned project regarding the creation of a handbook on how to conduct provenance research on Judaica as well as creation of a virtual exhibition on looted Judaica worldwide to move towards guidelines and best practices. (http://art.claimscon.org/our-work/judaica/)

 In 2010, a survey was launched by Grace Grossman and the Skirball Museum on the location of objects distributed by the JCR.
-(The survey functions as a follow-up survey from the 1980s.) (pp. 333)
+(The survey functioned as a follow-up survey from the 1980s.) (pp. 333)